MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 > [!NOTE]
 > This feature is currently in limited preview and subject to change.

 Templates serve as a standard format for consistently generating agreements.
-You can convert an existing agreement to a template or start with a blank document
+You can convert an existing agreement to a template or start with a blank document.

 ## Create a new template or use an existing agreement